 Hiring and onboarding new employees remotely comes with its own set of challenges and considerations.
-And when staff are working remotely, employee engagement and company culture may need extra attention, too.
+And when staff are working remotely, employee engagement and company culture needs extra attention.

 With that in mind, how can companies support new employees so they can start work seamlessly and thrive in an organisation?
 We look at the best practices for onboarding staff and fostering engagement remotely.